saddle/saddle.github.com/doc/_sources/quickstart.txt

   scala> q.toVec
   scala> q.toSeq

-We can also group by key in order to transform or combine the groupings.
-For
+We can also group by key in order to transform or combine the groupings, which themselves are Series.
+For example:
-example:

 .. code:: bash